awsdocs/incident-manager-user-guide/doc_source/response-plans.md

    + Choose **Select an existing runbook**\.
 Select the **Owner**, **Runbook**, and **Version**\.
 For information about runbook creation, see [Runbooks and automation](runbooks.md)\.
    + Choose **Clone runbook from template**\.
 Enter a descriptive runbook name\.

 1. Either choose an existing role or use the following steps to create a new role\.
 The role must allow the `ssm:StartAutomationExecution` action for your specific runbook\.
-For the runbook to work across accounts it must also allow the `sts:AssumeRole` action for the `AWS-SystemsManager-AutomationExecutionRole` role that you created during [Cross\-account incident management](xa.md)\.
+For the runbook to work across accounts it must also allow the `sts:AssumeRole` action for the `AWS-SystemsManager-AutomationExecutionRole` role that you created during [Cross\-Region and cross\-account incident management](incident-manager-cross-account-cross-region.md)\.

    1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.